 The Online form can be accessed by clicking the submit request button below:

-Unspent Funding at Year End or End of Project
+Income and Expenditure Report at Year End or End of Project

 All funding not spent under the scheme reported through your income and expenditure returns at the end of each financial year or end of project (whichever is sooner) must be returned to the Education Authority.
-For funding covering more than two years, unspent funds in year one cannot be transferred to year two
+For funding covering more than two years, unspent funds in year one cannot be transferred to year two.

 Receipts & Vouching Process